Cabazon, California

-Cabazon (Spanish: Cabazón) is an unincorporated community in Riverside County, California, United States.
+Cabazon (Spanish: Cabazón) is an unincorporated community in the Inland Empire region of Riverside County, California, United States.
 Cabazon is on the Pacific Crest Trail.

-In the 21st century, the area has become a tourist stop, due to the Morongo Casino, Resort & Spa and Desert Hills Premium Outlets.
+In the 21st century, the area has become a tourist stop, due to the Morongo Casino, Resort & Spa, Desert Hills Premium Outlets, and Cabazon Dinosaurs.
 The population was 2,629 during the 2020 census.
 For statistical purposes, the United States Census Bureau has defined Cabazon as a census-designated place (CDP).